enzoblain/trend-recognition-algorithm/Explanation.md

-# Explanation of the Trend Recognition Algorithm
+# Trend Recognition Algorithm

-The `Trend Recognition Algorithm` is designed to validate and process financial data, ensuring that it meets necessary criteria before analysis.
-It cleans and organizes the data, addressing any issues such as missing or incomplete information.
-Once the data is validated, the algorithm analyzes it to identify and separate each trend, classifying the data into distinct Bullish or Bearish trends.
-This prepares the data for more detailed analysis or further use in financial decision-making.
+The Trend Recognition Algorithm processes financial data to identify market trends, classifying each time period as Bullish or Bearish.
+The process is divided into two main phases: **Data Preparation** and **Algorithm Workflow**.

-## 1. Data Input Validation
+## 1. Data Preparation

+### 1.1.
+Input Validation
-- **Objective**: Ensure that the input data is of the correct type.
+- **Objective**: Ensure the input data is suitable for analysis.
 - **Process**:
-  - The function checks if the input is a dictionary or a Pandas DataFrame.
+  - The algorithm checks if the input is either a dictionary or a Pandas DataFrame.
   - If the input is a dictionary, it is converted into a DataFrame.
-  - If the input is not a DataFrame, the function raises an error.
+  - If the input is neither a dictionary nor a DataFrame, an error is raised.

-## 2. Required Columns Verification
+### 1.2.
+Column Verification

-- **Objective**: Confirm that the DataFrame contains all necessary columns for analysis.
+- **Objective**: Confirm the presence of all necessary columns in the DataFrame.
 - **Process**:
-  - The function checks for the presence of essential columns: `datetime`, `high`, `open`, `close`, and `low`.
+  - The algorithm checks for five essential columns: `datetime`, `high`, `open`, `close`, and `low`.
-  - If any of these columns are missing, an error is raised to prevent further processing.
+  - If any of these columns are missing, an error is raised, halting further processing.

-## 3. Managing Missing Data
+### 1.3.
+Handling Missing Data

-- **Objective**: Handle missing data within the DataFrame to maintain analysis accuracy.
+- **Objective**: Ensure the data is complete and ready for analysis.
 - **Process**:
-  - The function calculates the proportion of rows with missing data.
+  - The algorithm calculates the proportion of missing data in the DataFrame.
-  - If the proportion exceeds a specified threshold (20%), a warning is printed.
+  - If the proportion of missing data exceeds 20%, a warning is issued to indicate potential issues with the analysis.
-  - Rows with missing data are removed to ensure the DataFrame is clean and reliable for trend analysis.
+  - Rows with missing data are dropped to ensure a clean dataset.

-## 4. Trend Classification
+### 1.4.
+Initial Trend Classification

-- **Objective**: Classify each candle in the DataFrame as either Bullish or Bearish.
+- **Objective**: Categorize each time period as Bullish or Bearish.
 - **Process**:
-  - For each row in the DataFrame, the function compares the `open` and `close` prices.
+  - For each row in the DataFrame, the algorithm compares the `open` and `close` prices.
-  - If the `close` price is higher than the `open`, the candle is classified as Bullish.
+  - If the `close` price is higher than the `open`, the period is classified as Bullish.
-  - Conversely, if the `close` price is lower, the candle is classified as Bearish.
+  - If the `close` price is lower than the `open`, it is classified as Bearish.

-## 5. Final Data Preparation

-- **Objective**: Ensure the DataFrame is ready for further analysis or use.
+## 2. Algorithm Workflow

+### 2.1.
+Initialize First Trend
+- **Objective**: Set up the initial trend based on the first data point.
 - **Process**:
-  - After processing, the DataFrame is cleaned and indexed correctly.
-  - The function ensures that the DataFrame contains only relevant data, with trends identified and classified for each candle.
+  - The first time period (candle) is used to define the initial trend.
+  - The algorithm records the trend type (Bullish or Bearish), high and low prices, retest level, and start time.

+### 2.2.
+Identify Sub-Trends
+- **Objective**: Track changes within the main trend to detect sub-trends.
+- **Process**:
+  - As the algorithm iterates through the data, it monitors for deviations within the main trend.
+  - If a sub-trend begins, it records the new high, low, and retest levels for that period.

+### 2.3.
+Trend Confirmation and Transition
+- **Objective**: Confirm trend continuation or transition to a new trend.
+- **Process**:
+  - The algorithm checks if the current trend continues or if a new trend emerges based on price movements and thresholds.
+  - If a new trend is identified, the current trend is closed and saved, and the new trend is initialized.

+### 2.4.
+Finalize Trends
+- **Objective**: Conclude the trend analysis.
+- **Process**:
+  - After processing all data points, the algorithm finalizes any ongoing trends.
+  - The identified trends are then stored for further analysis or use.